Gray135/movie-data-insights/README.md

 ## Real World Role Alignment
 This project simulates the type of work done by analysts in:

-- **CX / VoC roles** – extracting patterns from top customer experiences or successful campaigns
+- **CX / VoC roles** –Identifying success patterns among top-performing “experiences”
-- **Business Analysts** – identifying repeatable success factors to improve investment outcomes
+- **Business Analysts** –Supporting investment decisions with data evidence
-- **Media / Content Analysts** – advising on production strategy using data-backed insight
+- **Media / Content Analysts** –Recommending strategies based on ROI and audience data

-It demonstrates:
+You'll see skills in:
 - Data preparation, exploration, and querying
-- Communicating nuanced, scoped insights
+- Communicating scoped insights clearly
-- Designing dashboards for decision support, not just visual appeal
+- Designing dashboards to support decision making
+- SQL for uncovering high ROI traits
+- Power BI for multi page reporting and visual interaction
+- Power Query for merging and modeling clean relationships
+- DAX for ROI calculations and slicer based filtering logic
 ---

 ##  Project Progress and Next Steps